sandusmaranda/cs230/overview.md

 **A running program is just the beginning.** A program submitted that runs correctly on a particular input earns only 60% of the total grade.
 Careful testing that covers both the basic functionality and border cases will earn another 20% of the grade, if the testing is demonstrated.
 The remaining 20% of the grade is earned for good design that implements OOP, documentation that includes top-of-the-file description, method explanation, and in-line explanation as needed.
 Good programming style is also expected, including following [this style guide](https://www.gvsu.edu/computing/java-coding-style-guide-37.htm).

-**Quizzes:** Every chapter we cover from the textbook have a quiz associated with it.
-Each quiz is due before class the day of the readings are assigned, and is linked from the course schedule.
-Upon submission, you will see which questions you got wrong; you can submit the quiz as many times as you want and only the final submission will be graded.
-Please use this as an opportunity to check your understanding.
+**Quizzes:** Every chapter we cover from the textbook has a quiz associated with it.
+Each quiz is linked from the course schedule.
+Upon submission, you will see which questions you got wrong; you can submit the quiz as many times as you want.
+Please use this as an opportunity to check your understanding and review for exams and presentations.

-**Exams:** There will be two midterms and one final, scheduled exam during exam period.
+**Exams:** There will be two midterms and one final project, with a final presentation scheduled during exam period.
 The midterms will be done on paper during a regular class period, and will not require the use of a compiler.
 The dates of the exams are listed on the schedule. **Please mark the exam dates in your calendars, as they are not flexible.
 Moreover, all exams are in-person---we do not allow remote exams.
-Lastly, the final exam will be at a fixed date and time during the College's exam period, scheduled by the registrar.**
+Lastly, the final project presentation will be at a fixed date and time during the College's exam period, scheduled by the registrar.**

 <br/>